 Scarisoara cave is a must see in Romania.
 It is located in the Apuseni Mountains and is the largest ice cave in the country.
 The cavern’s entrance has a diameter of 60 meters.
 From there, the visitors can descend on a long staircase to reach the real ice.
 Scarisoara cave has a depth of around 105 meters and a length of over 700 meters.
-There’s a lot of natural beauty to this underground cave and the visitors can admire the long stalagmites and stalactites.
+There’s a lot of natural beauty to this underground cave, and the visitors can admire the long stalagmites and stalactites.

-One of the best ice caves in Europe
+One of the Best Ice Caves in Europe

 It is definitely an intricate part of the Apuseni wild.
-The view inside is absolutely breathtaking: the icy snow, the icy ground, the shaped limestone, and dripstones give this place a unique character.
+The view inside is absolutely breathtaking: the icy snow, the slippery ground, the shaped limestone, and dripstones give this place a unique character.
 The annual average temperature inside the cave is – 2 °C, and it doesn’t exceed 5 °C in the summer.
 So, if you’re looking to enjoy some snow in the summer, again—this is the place!

 Scarisoara cave has been classified as a natural monument and speleological reservation.
 If you take your trip to the Apuseni Mountains, it is located in Gârda de Sus village, Alba County.
 Once in this village, all you need to do is take a 3-hour hiking trail that will bring you to the cave.